Symplectic structure in open string field theory I: Rolling tachyons: Rolling tachyon in open string field theory

 where $[\cdots]_{E=0}$ indicates a projection to the zero energy part of the insertions.
 If the insertions have complicated or singular behavior near zero energy there might be some doubt as to how this projection should be defined.
 We will not worry about this because for rolling tachyon solutions the meaning is clear.
 Next we observe that for any insertions $\mathcal{O}$ at zero energy we have the identity

 Because $\mathcal{O}$ has zero energy the correlation function is nonzero only when the plane wave vertex operator reduces to the identity.
 Then all contractions between $\mathcal{O}$ and the plane wave vertex operator vanish, and the correlation function effectively factorizes.
-We assume that the spatial component of $X^+$ is subject to Dirichlet boundary conditions, in which case
+Since we assume that the spatial component of $X^+$ is subject to Dirichlet boundary conditions we have

 where the delta function comes from the time direction which is subject to Neumann boundary conditions and $\sqrt{2}$ comes from \eq{Xplus}.
 Also using

 we can plug in to \eq{ins_0m} to find

 Now it is easy to integrate over the energy using $\dot{\sigma}(0)=1$ to obtain